bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Object-Oriented-Programming-in-JavaScript.md

 -   <span id="450f">A class is open for extension and closed for modification.</span>
 -   <span id="d4c9">Creating new functionality can happen in child classes, and not the original class.</span>
 -   <span id="9cb7">`Interface Segregation Principle`</span>
--   <span id="37db">Method names should be grouped together into granular collections called "interfaces".</span>
+-   <span id="37db">Method names should be grouped together into granular collections called “interfaces”.</span>
 -   <span id="7861">`Dependency Inversion Principle`</span>
 -   <span id="40a9">Functionality that your class depends on should be provided as parameters to methods rather than using new in the class to create a new instance.</span>

 ### Controlling Coupling with The Law of Demeter

 -   <span id="2e83">`Coupling` : The degree of interdependence between two or more classes.</span>
--   <span id="d484">The fewer the connections between classes, the less chance there is for the _ripple effect_.</span>
+-   <span id="d484">The fewer the connections between classes, the less chance there is for the *ripple effect*.</span>
 -   <span id="dc31">Here is the formal definition:</span>
 -   <span id="61b4">A method of an object can only invoke the methods (or use the properties) of the following kind of objects:</span>
 -   <span id="5733">Methods on the object itself.</span>